 31) The Chair of the Committee will be appointed by the President from existing members of the Committee (at the time the Chair takes up office) from three names submitted by the Committee.
 The Chair is appointed for a two year term as part of his/her full six year Committee term.

 Reporting to the Board

-2. Broomhills will first inform the President and the Secretary General of the results, by telephone if possible, followed by the candidates themselves, by email or fax.
+2) Broomhills will first inform the President and the Vice President of the results, by telephone if possible, followed by the candidates themselves, by email or fax.
 The President also contacts the candidates, by telephone.

 Approved by the Board March 2004

 The addition of the final paragraph, concerning Dual Membership, under ‘Rules and Limits on the Allocation of Representatives’ was approved by Board in November 2004.